-In the journey we are about to embrace together, we will explore the interesting implications of humans behavior, as well as the conflict of forming identity — why people are who they are, do what they do, and what experiences, or lack thereof, are catalysts for their decision-making.
+In the journey we are about to embrace together, we will explore the interesting implications of human behavior, as well as the conflict of forming identity—why people are who they are, do what they do, and what experiences, or lack thereof, are catalysts for their decision-making.
 All human brains have an emotional and logical side.
 People come in different proportions.
-Some are poets and some are accountants, but we all have this in common — an unending strife in which both sides of our brains are locked in conflict at all times.
+Some are poets, and some are accountants, but we all have this in common—an unending strife in which both sides of our brains are locked in conflict at all times.
 By bringing this topic to light, we will be able to begin to explore this constant Civil Brain War, thus discovering ways to be more cognizant of the processes and improve upon these skills.

-It is said that emotions drive 80% of the choices Americans make, while practicality and objectivity only represent about 20% of decision-making.
-Oh, and forget about making a decision when you are hungry, angry, lonely or tried.
-The acronym "HALT" is axactly the point here: DON"T DO IT!
-If you make a decision while feeling Hungry, Angry, Lonely or Tired (or God-forbid some combination of more than one of the above) emotion wins 100% of the time and will likely push you in the wrong direction.
+It is said that emotions drive 80 percent of the choices Americans make, while practicality and objectivity only represent about 20 percent of decision-making.
+Oh, and forget about making a decision when you are hungry, angry, lonely, or tired.
+The acronym "HALT" is exactly the point here: Don't do it!
+If you make a decision while feeling Hungry, Angry, Lonely or Tired (or God-forbid some combination of more than one of the above), emotion wins 100 percent of the time and will likely push you in the wrong direction.
 "It is in the moments of decision that your destiny is shaped," according to Tony Robbins, self-help and motivational speaker.
 So if that's the case, then we better make some good ones!

-In a world where 89% of all people in America do not believe in love at first sight and men look at a quality such as cleavage before trustworthiness, a world where people approach others as guilty until proven innocent, instead of innocent until proven guilty — how are we going to be the judges of good practical decision making?
+In a world where 89 percent of all people in America do not believe in love at first sight, and men look at a quality such as cleavage before trustworthiness, a world where people approach others as guilty until proven innocent, instead of innocent until proven guilty—how are we going to be the judges of good, practical decision-making?
 Especially when it comes to love and dating, a topic we will continue to delve into further.
 Here's some food for thought.
 It's been noted that many single people are afflicted with a flaw-omatic, an internal device that detects shortcomings in potential partners.
 A man could be brilliant and handsome, but he gets discarded because he has a dirty shirt.
 A woman, who is attractive and profoundly successful at work, get vetoed because she cackles when she laughs.
-In this "age of anxiety", singles have overly sensitive smoke detectors.
+In this "age of anxiety," singles have overly sensitive smoke detectors.

 Let me tell you.